Frequently Asked Questions (FAQs) about hypnotherapy

 Quite understandably, this is one of the most commonly asked questions.
 Unfortunately, it can also be the most difficult to answer.

-Every person and every situation is different, and so is every course of hypnotherapy.
+Often, a single or straightforward issue can be addressed in around four to six sessions.
+But you may need more (or less) because every person and every situation is different.
 It's a bit like booking driving lessons.
 You can guess how many lessons you'll need based on averages, but you don't know for sure till you get behind the wheel!
-Working on averages, I usually suggest starting with four sessions.
-If you can see value in booking more when these are complete, I am happy to do this.

 A structured programme is offered to those wishing to quit smoking or work with IBS, so slightly different arrangements apply, please see the relevant pages on this website.